 Leadership

 Many of the physicians and surgeons affiliated with Midwest Eye Institute also have an ownership interest in the organization.
-For leadership and decision making the Institute’s ownership group relies on several sub groups whose membership are assigned an/or re-evaluated regularly, including a Board of Directors and an Operations Committee.
-The Board also elects corporate officers, and it is these individuals who assume responsibility for Midwest Eye’s business (i.e. non clinical) operations.
-Currently the Board officers are:
+For leadership and decision-making, the Institute’s ownership group relies on several sub-groups whose memberships are assigned and/or re-evaluated regularly, including a Board of Directors and an Operations Committee.
+The Board also elects corporate officers, and it is these individuals who assume responsibility for Midwest Eye’s business (i.e. non-clinical) operations.
+Currently, the Board officers are:

-In 2007, Dr. Boeglin, together with Dr. Naval Sondhi and Clarian Health, formed Health Venture Management (HVM).
-This company develops outpatient surgery center partnerships between physicians and Clarian Health.
-It also provides executive leadership and operational oversight of the surgery centers.
-HVM currently manages 6 surgery center companies with 8 locations in central Indiana.
-Though HVM’s primary focus is on outpatient centers, the company has also been engaged to improve surgical quality, safety, and efficiency in the hospital setting.
+In 2007, Dr. Boeglin, together with Dr. Naval Sondhi and Indiana University Health, formed Health Venture Management (HVM).
+This company develops and provides executive leadership and operational oversight to outpatient surgery center partnerships between physicians and IU Health.
+HVM currently manages 9 surgery center companies with 14 locations in central Indiana.
+In addition to the surgery centers, HVM is actively engaged with IU Health in numerous other physician alignment efforts.

 Dr. Sondhi played a central role in the development of Beltway Surgery Center.
 In 2007, Dr. Sondhi left clinical practice for full-time health care administration.
 Since then, Dr. Sondhi, along with Dr. Robert Boeglin, has functioned as one of the principals of Health Venture Management (HVM).
 HVM develops and manages outpatient surgical facilities as partnerships between physicians and Clarian Health.
-HVM manages six surgery center companies in locations in eight locations and is slated to open three additional facilities in the next calendar year.
+HVM currently manages 13 ASC locations.
 HVM has been engaged to improve inpatient operating room efficiency and quality by a large Clarian affiliated hospital.
+He will retire from the role of CEO of HVM at the end of 2021, but will remain in an advisory capacity to the board for a period of time.

 Dr. Sondhi has served as a mentor examiner for the American Board of Ophthalmology.
 He has served on the Boards of the Indiana Academy of Ophthalmology and Prevent Blindness, Indiana.
 He was awarded the Senior Honor Award by the American Academy of Pediatric Ophthalmologists.
 He has conducted many courses and given lectures at the AAO and AAPOS.
 He serves on the Editorial Board of Ocular Surgery News.
 Dr. Sondhi was named one of Indianapolis’s Top Doctors by Indianapolis Monthly.